-- Monetize: Allow users to view the video and display advertisements with it.
+Monetize: Allow users to view the video and display advertisements with it.

-- Track: Allow users to view the video without advertisements; collect statistics about video views.
+Track: Allow users to view the video without advertisements; collect statistics about video views.

-- Block: Don't allow users to view the video on YouTube.
+Block: Don't allow users to view the video on YouTube.

-How policy works
+How a policy works

 |(1) If the user’s location is the United States or Canada||Monetize the video|

-|(2) If the user’s location is elsewhere||Block the content|
+|(2) If the user’s location is elsewhere||Block the video|

-YouTube recommends creating policies that apply worldwide.
-You should include territory rules in a policy only when you need to treat viewers differently within the territories where you own rights.
+A user’s location is the most common condition for a policy, but other conditions can be selected.
+In general, it's best to create policies that apply worldwide.
+Territory rules should only be included when you need to treat viewers differently within the territories where you own rights.

 - Monetize in all countries